cachemoney/remotion/packages/docs/docs/sequence.md

 All child components inside a `<Sequence>` will have their value of [`useCurrentFrame()`](/docs/use-current-frame) shifted by the `from` value.

-Using the `durationInFrames` prop, you can define for how long the children of a `<Sequence>` should be mounted....
+Using the `durationInFrames` prop, you can define for how long the children of a `<Sequence>` should be mounted.

 By default, the children of a `<Sequence>` are wrapped in an [`<AbsoluteFill>`](/docs/absolute-fill) component.
 If you don't want this behavior, add `layout="none"` as a prop.